VadAxel/pycapmap/README.md

 * Create a nice map from a pcap

-* The number closer to each node, represents data received.
+* The number closer to each node represents data received.

 * Works best with smaller pcaps